Tips from Podiatrists for Happy, Healthy Feet

 Proper foot health holds importance not just for mobility, but for overall well being.
 With the average individual taking up to 10,000 steps per day, even mild discomfort in the feet can generate problems elsewhere in the body.
 Issues with foot health may lead to back pain, hip pain, and impacts to posture and gait.
 As such, maintaining foot health cannot be discounted or deferred.
 Instead, it proves critical to uphold proper foot health through consistent check-ins, headed off these associated problems.

 Of course, all those steps provide excellent fitness as well.
 Simply walking grants easy exercise for the body.
 So tending to the feet means enabling both physical health and active lifestyles.
-With some basic care and attention, the feet can keep working hard day after day.
+With some basic care and attention, including mobility exercises, the feet can keep working hard day after day.

 Role of a Podiatrist